Ideas + Advice

 Raw Sienna vs. Burnt Sienna

-Raw sienna is light, burnt sienna is dark.
+Raw sienna (terra di siena) is light, burnt sienna is dark.
 How the two are differentiated on a physical level?
-Burnt sienna is simply raw sienna that’s been heated.
+Natural burnt sienna is simply raw sienna that’s been heated.
+Both can be classified as warm colors.

 Dark Sienna vs. Burnt Sienna